EliotAndres/blog/content/post/approach-solve-any-machine-learning.md

 The solution will be used as a baseline.
 You will know what technology to use (convolutions, gradient boosting, LSTMs) and what part of the data to exploit.
-While you will not get a working solution right away, you’ll at least now that you’re using the right tools and the right data.
+While you will not get a working solution right away, you’ll at least know that you’re using the right tools and the right data.

 Moreover, you can draw inspiration and learn from: